GROWTH PLAYBOOK:

 Strategy First, Platforms Second

-Before you decide whether you’re on Instagram, TikTok, Facebook, LinkedIn, or all of them, you need to figure out why you are on social.
+Before you decide whether you’re on Instagram, TikTok, Facebook, LinkedIn (or all of them), you need to figure out why you are on social.
 What do you want to achieve: brand awareness?
 Lead generation?
 Customer loyalty?
-Your goals should guide which platforms, what content, + what voice you use.
+Your goals should guide which platforms, what content, and most importantly, what voice you use.

 2.